zaiisao/Documentation/en/Video/custom_video_android.md

 public static SurfaceTextureHelper create(final String threadName, final EglBase.Context sharedContext);
 ```

-Call the `create` method to create SurfaceTextureHelper.
-In this method, a GL thread is built together with textures and SurfaceTexture.
+Call the `create` method to create `SurfaceTextureHelper`.
+In this method, a GL thread is built together with textures and `SurfaceTexture`.

 ##### Get the SurfaceTexture